Paienobe/Paienobe/README.md

 <h1 align="center">Hi, My name's Progress Aienobe 😉<br>I'm a Frontend Web Developer.</h1>
-Hi, I'm Progress Aienobe.
-I'm a Frontend web developer.
-I build applications with HTML, CSS, JavaScript, React, Nextjs & Tailwind.
+<p>I build applications using modern Frontend technologies and I love solving problems with code.</p>

 <!---
 Paienobe/Paienobe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.